flare-foundation/docs/docs/tech/ftso.md

 After you wrap your tokens, you will have the vote power that is equivalent to the wrapped token balance, and you can delegate 100% of this vote power to 1 or 2 data providers.
 Delegating 100% of your vote power to reliable data providers committed to providing accurate data maximizes your rewards and enhances the stability of the ecosystem.

-!!! example "This section is for advanced users."
+!!! example "The reward rate (for advanced users)"

     As you explore data providers, consider the expected reward rate each one offers.
-    The reward rate is a metric of yield of data providers describing how many tokens were earned by a data provider during a reward epoch for every 100 tokens delegated.
-The reward rate is calculated as `total_reward / vote_power * (100 - fee)`, where
+    The reward rate describes how many tokens were earned by a data provider during a reward epoch for every 100 tokens delegated.

+    The reward rate is calculated as $total\_reward / vote\_power * (100 - fee)$, where:

-    * **`total_reward`**: All accumulated rewards for the data provider and its delegators in the reward epoch.
+    * $total\_reward$: All accumulated rewards for the data provider and its delegators in the reward epoch.
-    * **`vote_power`**: All the data provider's `$WFLR` and all the `$WFLR` delegated to it in the vote-power block selected for the reward epoch.
+    * $vote\_power$: All the data provider's `$WFLR` and all the `$WFLR` delegated to it in the vote-power block selected for the reward epoch.
-    * **`fee`**: The amount kept by the data provider as compensation for the service it provides.
+    * $fee$: The amount kept by the data provider as compensation for the service it provides.
 The value is specified as a percentage.
 For example, if the data provider's fee is 21.3%, specify 21.3 to calculate the reward rate.

     Because rewards are distributed in units of `$FLR`, the reward rate is calculated in units of `$FLR`.